chrisguest75/kind_examples/README.md

 # README
-A repo for examples of Kubernetes features using Kind as a cluster [KIND Docs](https://kind.sigs.k8s.io/docs/user/quick-start/)
+A repo for examples of Kubernetes features using Kind as a cluster

-TODO:
+[KIND Docs](https://kind.sigs.k8s.io/docs/user/quick-start/)

+## TODO
 * Build clusters
 * Publishing images
 * Services